-“Should I put my investment or rental property in an LLC?”
-I get asked this a lot.
-I mean, a lot.
+“Should I put my property in an LLC?”
+I get asked this often.
 Putting an investment or rental property into a limited liability company (LLC) can be a fantastic way to protect your personal assets from any liabilities of the property(ies).
 If you are thinking about putting an investment or rental property into an LLC, or if you already have, there are a few things that you need to keep in mind.

-What to Watch Next: How to Transfer Property to an LLC
+Want to learn more about LLC’s?
+Check out: How to Transfer Property to an LLC